nettmaus/nettmaus/README.md

 - 👋 Hi, I’m @nettmaus

 Hi, I’m @nettmaus, and I am following the template they gave me.
 Mostly.
 I have been Nettmaus for 30+ years.
 Before that, I was a mortal.
 While mortal, I got hooked on all things digital after messing around with code on my VIC-20.
-After I upgraded to an Atari 130XE, I was exploring Assembly and during a rather rough summoning session, something snapped and I decided to explore the vulnerable side of computers.
+After I upgraded to an Atari 130XE, I was exploring Assembly and during a rather rough conjuration, something snapped and I decided to explore the vulnerable side of computers.
 Sometime on the 90s, I died.
 Nettmaus stole my body, performed the Abjuration of Gates, and now here I am.

 - 👀 I’m interested in ...